Soil ecology: Research

 Research interests span many aspects of soil ecology and microbiology.
-Fundamentally, researchers are interested in understanding the interplay among microorganisms, fauna, and plants, the biogeochemical processes they carry out, and the physical environment in which their activities take place, and applying this knowledge to address environmental problems.
+Fundamentally, researchers are interested in understanding the interplay among microorganisms, fauna, and plants; the biogeochemical processes they carry out; and the physical environment in which their activities take place.
+Researchers apply this knowledge to address environmental problems.
+Notable scientific journals publishing current scientific research on soil ecology include Applied Soil Ecology, Soil Ecology Letters, and npj Soil Ecology.

-Example research projects are to examine the biogeochemistry and microbial ecology of septic drain field soils used to treat domestic wastewater, the role of anecic earthworms in controlling the movement of water and nitrogen cycle in agricultural soils, and the assessment of soil quality in turf production.
+Current research in soil ecology is investigating the biogeochemistry and microbial ecology of septic drain field soils used to treat domestic wastewater, the role of anecic earthworms in controlling the movement of water and nitrogen cycle in agricultural soils, and the assessment of soil quality in turf production.

-Of particular interest As of 2006 is to understand the roles and functions of arbuscular mycorrhizal fungi in natural ecosystems.
+As of 2006, one research topic of particular interest is understanding the roles and functions of arbuscular mycorrhizal fungi in natural ecosystems.
 The effect of anthropic soil conditions on arbuscular mycorrhizal fungi and the production of glomalin by arbuscular mycorrhizal fungi are both of interest due to their roles in sequestering atmospheric carbon dioxide.